IBM/event-automation/_tutorials/ep-tutorial-4.md

 For this scenario, you need a source of order events and new customer signup events.

-A good place to discover sources of event streams to process is the catalog, so start there.
+A good place to discover sources of event streams to process is in the catalog, so start there.

 1. Go to the **{{site.data.reuse.eem_name}}** catalog.